 Tell Me More...

 Hailing from sunny Florida, Jillian spent her early years studying under local artists in the beachy community of Saint Petersburg.
-Having mastered a knack for illustration and painting throughout her youth, Jillian pursued a competitive college preparatory studio arts program in the bucolic rolling hills of western Massachusetts.
+Having mastered a knack for illustration and painting throughout her youth, Jillian pursued a competitive college preparatory studio arts program in the bucolic rolling hills of western Massachusetts at Deerfield Academy.
 Trading in high school years of sun and sand for a snowy artistic adventure in the foothills of the Berkshire Mountains.
 Jillian attributes this time to her technical understanding of the visual arts.
 Noting the intense curriculum shaped her intrinsic artistic ability into the creative powerhouse it is today,

 “We drew, rendered, painted, and experimented for hours a day.
 I lived and breathed art for the formative years of my early education, spending 4-6 hours daily in studio.
 Of course, opting out on the shores of Florida leaves something to be missed, but I had the fortuity to explore my full creative potential at a young age.
 I’m eternally grateful for that opportunity.”